 What Is Tech Sales?

-Tech sales typically involves selling software as a service to other businesses.
+Tech sales usually involves selling software as a service (SaaS) to other businesses.
 Unlike retail or insurance, tech sales focuses less on promoting a product and more on helping a customer solve an issue to motivate them to make a purchase.
-And since most software is sold as a subscription, there’s an added emphasis on helping the buyer continue to see value out of the product over the long term.
+Since tech products are often subscription-based, sales teams build relationships and work on helping buyers see the value of a product in the long term.

 The day to day of a tech sales job varies on what position you hold and your seniority level, but there are some basics that apply to sales roles across the board.

 Tech sales jobs often involve identifying new sales opportunities and talking to clients about what kinds of issues they face and how your product could help.
 For some, this may look like cold calling clients, connecting with past leads or discovering new leads through networking.